stavrosdro/angular-demo-app/README.md

 Open the `pre-commit` and `pre-push` files.

-Replace: `npm run lint` with `docker exec -i ng-container sh -c "cd demo-app && npm run lint"`
+Replace: `npm run lint` with `docker exec -i ng-container sh -c "cd angular-demo-app && npm run lint"`

-Replace: `npm test` with `docker exec -i ng-container sh -c "cd demo-app && npm test"`
+Replace: `npm test` with `docker exec -i ng-container sh -c "cd angular-demo-app && npm test"`

 Now everything is ready!
-You can run the tests locally with `docker exec -i ng-container sh -c "cd demo-app && npm test"`.
-Also with the above modifications in husky hooks you are to commit and push code as before.
+You can run the tests locally with `docker exec -i ng-container sh -c "cd angular-demo-app && npm test"`.
+Also with the above modifications in husky hooks you are able to commit and push code as before.

 Enjoy!!!